Sheep42/prismatic-engine/README.md

 ### Running on the Simulator

+**Note**: Before the build can run, the Playdate Simulator needs to be linked as `/usr/bin/pdsim` or `/usr/local/bin/pdsim`, or an alias `pdsim` needs to be created in your environment.

 Run `./build-run.sh`

 After cmake output, the simulator should launch with the latest compiled version of your game.